KrakeX/perl-padawan-bootcamp-2016/README.md

 # Perl Padawan Camp 2016

 Please, use this repository as a base for you training phase.
-The idea is to fork this project so everyone use the same folder structure for the exercises.
+Fork this project and keep the directory structure as a base for your commits.

-It's extremelly important to keep the key points easy to be verified by the reviewers, so **don't mix the key points with the rest of the exercises**
+It's extremelly important to keep the key points easy to be verified by the reviewers. *Do not mix the key points with the rest of the exercises*

 # Material